Css-Stylus-Styles/Gemini-Gruvbox-Dark/readme.md

 ## Prerequisites <a name="Pre"></a>

-### IF Stylus extension is not installed you would need to install that first in order to apply the theme
+### If Stylus extension is not installed you would need to install that first in order to apply the theme

 You will need an extension that mangages and applies this theme